On Multi-Determinant Functors for Triangulated Categories: Background

 Recall that every monoidal category $(\mathcal{M},\otimes,I)$ gives rise to a multicategory, temporarily denoted $\mathcal{M}^\otimes$, with the same objects and multi-morphisms given by

-(Some care will be needed in the right hand side if the monoidal structure is non strict.)
-Conversely, every multicategory $\mathcal{M}$ gives rise to a monoidal category, denoted $\mathcal{M}^\times$, whose objects are lists of objects from $\mathcal{M}$ with morphisms given by concatenation of those of $\mathcal{M}$
+(Some care will be needed in the right-hand side if the monoidal structure is non-strict.)
+It turns out this is the right-adjoint of an adjoint pair.
+The left adjoint assigns to every multicategory $\mathcal{M}$ a monoidal category, denoted $\mathcal{M}^\times$, whose objects are lists of objects from $\mathcal{M}$ with morphisms given by concatenation of those of $\mathcal{M}$